Scroll Top

 Introduction

 Small blood vessels (generally <100 μm in internal diameter) contribute to fundamental physiological processes and pathological events, but may not necessarily garner the attention associated with macrovascular physiology and disease.
-Major reasons for the bench‐to‐bedside research gap is the complexity and the size of small vessels throughout the body.
-Small vessels contain diverse cellular components and interact with a large variety of nonvascular parenchymal cell populations that differ among various organs.
-Depending on their location, the overlapping effect of environmental, epigenetic, and developmental factors adds to this complexity, challenging the translation of fundamental discoveries to the bedside.
+The complexity and widespread distribution of small vessels contribute to a bench-to-bedside research gap.

-A better understanding of the specific structural and functional signatures of small vessels throughout the body and how their local perturbations can contribute to systemic pathophysiological conditions has the potential to transform diagnostic and therapeutic approaches.
+Understanding the structural and functional signatures of small vessels and how local perturbations contribute to systemic pathophysiological conditions has the potential to transform diagnostic and therapeutic approaches.

-Vascular dynamics Visualize with spatial and temporal fidelity the critical subcellular signal transduction networks, intermolecular interactions (eg, molecular anatomy), and cell–cell and cell–matrix properties in health and disease
+Vascular dynamics Visualize subcellular signaling networks, intermolecular interactions, and cell–matrix properties in health and disease.

-Small vessel cellular interactions Understand the molecular and cellular processes in homeostasis and response to injuries of small vessels, and how cellular and organ‐specific environments influence this response
+Small vessel cellular interactions Understand molecular and cellular processes and how organ-specific environments influence vessel response.

-Small vessels in disease Develop translational, mechanism‐based therapies to prevent or slow progression of small vessel diseases and define which patients to treat, and when and how to treat them
+Small vessels in disease Develop mechanism-based therapies to prevent or slow small vessel disease progression and define treatment strategies.

-Effects of internal milieu and disease on small vessels Develop better and clinically relevant models of diseases of small vessels and elucidate the interactions between vasculature, inflammation, and immune activation across the lifespan
+Effects of internal milieu and disease Develop clinically relevant models and study interactions between vasculature, inflammation, and immune activation.

 Basic Biology and Natural History of Small Vessels